layersoflondon/alpha/README.md

-# Layers of London Alpha
+# Layers of London Alpha - development has finished on this project.
+**Development in this repository has finished**.
+See the main application repo.

 This was the proof-of-concept application for the alpha (pilot) phase of the Layers of London project.
-It's a Ruby application to allow the mapping of the history of London. **Development in this repository has finished**.
-See the main application repo.
+It's a Ruby application to allow the mapping of the history of London.

 # License
     Layers of London is an application to map the history of london